Jerron Herman: Activism

 Herman has been involved in numerous organisations which promote equity and opportunities in the arts for people with disabilities.
-In 2019, he joined with Sarah Reisman, executive and artistic director of the Shelley and Donald Rubin foundation, to create a public workshop called 'Access', where a group of artists and cultural producers were invited by Herman to present case particular situations where ‘access’ for those with disabilities has been tested or advanced.
+In 2019, he joined with Sarah Reisman, executive and artistic director of the Shelley and Donald Rubin foundation, to create a public workshop called 'Access', where a group of artists and cultural producers were invited by Herman to present case particular situations where 'access' for those with disabilities has been tested or advanced.

-A National Endowment for The Arts webinar, in which Herman was a speaker for, was also set up in 2019 in order to encourage people with disabilities to pursue careers in the arts.
+A National Endowment for The Arts webinar, in which Herman was a speaker for, was also set up in 2019 to encourage people with disabilities to pursue careers in the arts.

 Herman has also been involved with a dance, art, technology and design company called 'Kinetic Light', which aims to inspire those with disabilities to become more involved with the arts and cultural life.
 Herman, alongside other disabled artists, works on performances which showcase the talents of artists with disabilities and 'promote disability as a creative force enabling new understandings of the moving world.'